KiranChilledOut/LearningGithubActions/README.md

   - `jobs` - Specifies the actions based on the trigger.Here the jobs are `hello` and `goodbye`
   - `runs-on` - Specifies the host/runner the job runs on.
   - `uses: actions/checkout@v4` - this is used to use a community or a self created action.
 Click to know more about [actions/checkout](https://github.com/actions/checkout)
+- Commit and push you code and go to the GitHub Repository in Browser
+- You will see in Actions tab of your repository the workflow you created

+Congratulations